cfpb/design-system/docs/components/wells.md

 status: Released
 description: Wells are used to highlight specific information within a designated section of a page.
 This breaks up the flow of content on the page and helps to emphasize and set apart the content that is included.
+They are generally used on browse, learn, and document detail pages.
 variation_groups:
   - variations:
       - variation_code_snippet: >-